webshotarchive/docs/docs/tutorial-basics/setting-up-screenshots-with-cypress.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Setting up Screenshots with Cypress
+# Uploading Screenshots from e2e tests

-After [setting up your API User](/docs/tutorial-basics/create-client-credentials) and [updating your Github Actions workflow](/docs/tutorial-basics/add-github-action-step), you can run cypress, playwright, or other e2e testing tool the Github Action for a Pull Request.
-The action will upload the screenshots to the Webshot Archive API and comment on the Pull Request with the results.
+After setting up your API User ([Create Client Credentials](/docs/tutorial-basics/create-client-credentials)), you can capture screenshots with [Cypress](https://cypress.io/), [Playwright](https://playwright.dev/), or other e2e testing tools.
+The Webshot Archive Github Action will upload the screenshots to the Webshot Archive API and comment on the Pull Request with the results.

 This section of the tutorial will guide you through:

-- setting up cypress.io to capture screenshots
+- Setting up cypress.io to capture screenshots
-- running the cypress.io tests with the Github Action
+- Running the cypress.io tests with the Github Action
-- validating the screenshots on the Github PR
+- Validating the screenshots on the Github PR
-- running the Github Action on push to the `main` branch
+- Running the Github Action on push to the `main` branch

 You can find the Github Action code that run on pull request [here](https://github.com/toshimoto821/webshot-archive-docs/blob/main/.github/workflows/pr.yml) and the Github Action code that run on push to the `main` branch [here](https://github.com/toshimoto821/webshot-archive-docs/blob/main/.github/workflows/main.yml).